UK Beatbox Championships: History

 Qualification for the UK Beatbox Championships consists of geographical heats held around Britain, which are contested from February through to June in London(South-east), Bristol (South-West) (Bristol heats), Nottingham (Midlands) and Liverpool (North).

 Beatboxing is the art of producing percussion, rhythm and musical sounds using only parts of the human body, namely the mouth, lips, tongue, vocal cords, nasal passage and throat.
 The event attracts around 1000 spectators and is live streamed to around 90 countries globally.

 A panel of highly respected judges include former winners and international judges from the beatboxing fraternity.

 The judges listen for originality, musical composition, technique, clarity, complexity, timing, rhythm, flow, and performance.
 They look for witty response in battle, ingenuity, endurance and intelligence.

-In 2020, because of the Covid-19 Pandemic, the UKBB championships were successfully held online, the judges included Chiwawa, Chris Selez, D-Low, Kim, Sizzler, Frosty, Inkie and Rythmind.
+In 2020, because of the COVID-19 pandemic, the UKBB championships were successfully held online, the judges included Chiwawa, Chris Selez, D-Low, Kim, Sizzler, Frosty, Inkie and Rythmind.
+The UKBB championships were unsuccessful in receiving their arts council England funding application 2022 and was unable to hold another event until 2024.